Funding for support

 If you need to provide medical evidence to support your DSA application, and you don't already have a suitable document, then you can ask your GP to complete THIS MEDICAL EVIDENCE FORM.

-If you are studying part-time on an undergraduate course, or you are on a post-graduate course, then you will need to complete one of these forms to apply for DSA, as you are unable to apply via your online student finance account.
-(NB These are for students applying for DSA from Student Finance England.
-If you are from Wales, Scotland or Northern Ireland, or are on a course that is fully funded by the NHS, please email us at disability@worc.ac.uk and we will provide appropriate forms or advice)
+If you are studying part-time on an undergraduate course, or you are on any post-graduate course, then you will need to complete one of these forms to apply for DSA, as you are unable to apply via your online Student Finance England account.

 The Snowdon Trust